-5.2.6.1 Upon request of a student, or parent as appropriate, and within 45 days of the request, a student may review his or her records.
+- 5.2.6.1 Upon request of a student, or parent as appropriate, and within 45 days of the request, a student may review his or her records.
 This request must be made to the office or service where the records are maintained.
-Information such as intelligence, aptitude, psychological and interest inventories, and health record entries will be interpreted by a staff member of the appropriate office.

-- 5.2.6.2 In the event the student finds what he or she regards as inaccurate or misleading information, that student may request that the record be corrected or amended.
+Information such as intelligence, aptitude, psychological and interest inventories, and health record entries will be interpreted by a staff member of the appropriate office. - 5.2.6.2 In the event the student finds what he or she regards as inaccurate or misleading information, that student may request that the record be corrected or amended.
 If the request is denied, the student may request a hearing to modify or remove the material.
 If dissatisfied with the results of the hearing, the student may place in the file a statement of disagreement. - 5.2.7 Destruction of Students' Personal Records.
 Luther College terminates its responsibility for personal records at the end of the sixth year after the student leaves the college.
 At the end of the sixth year the records shall be destroyed in a manner which prevents unauthorized retrieval.
-Any portion of the record may be destroyed at an earlier date if the person under whose jurisdiction the record was originally created feels it should be destroyed.
+Any portion of the record may be kept or destroyed on a different timeline in keeping with the policies and procedures of the area under whose jurisdiction the record was originally created.
 Maintenance and preservation of the academic record shall be in perpetuity.